ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 {% endhighlight %}

 Here, `-->` is the data sent from client to server, and `<--` is what the server responds.
-The packet being send is a simple JSON object, as is the reply from the server.
+The packet being sent is a simple JSON object, as is the reply from the server.

 The JSON-RPC protocol supports batching
-(sending several method calls and notifications at the same time), is JSON-based, which makes it easier to debug, because it is straightforward to read JSON packets.
+(sending several method calls and notifications at the same time) and is easy to debug, because it is straightforward to read JSON structures.
 Furthermore, by using JSON-RPC we can implement our clients in Haskell, and be agnostic about what language or framework the server is written in.